Skip to main content

 • “There are buggy things; some stuff that has to reset after dying/resetting the checkpoint do not reset, making levels unwinnable.”

-Players express significant frustration with the grinding aspect of the game, citing tedious and repetitive tasks, particularly in levels plagued by bugs and poor design.
-While some levels offer unique identities and exploration opportunities, many reviewers found the overall experience to be aggravating and overly reliant on luck, leading to a desire to quit before completion.
-However, the final secret level's memory challenge is noted as a punishing yet rewarding conclusion to the game.
+Players express significant frustration with the grinding aspect of the game, citing tedious and repetitive tasks, particularly in levels plagued by bugs and poorly designed puzzles.
+While some levels offer unique experiences and exploration opportunities, many reviewers found the overall gameplay to become monotonous and aggravating, leading to a desire to quit despite the intriguing historical context.
+The final secret level, while challenging, is noted for its memory-intensive grind, which some found rewarding amidst the overall tedium.

 • “Making the player complete all 4 sublevels without dying even once in a level so full of bugs that can kill you (like carts that just randomly throw you out) after a super annoying puzzle that doesn't really depend on you but pure luck, and making the player do all those tedious and slow parts all again in case they die, deserves a special place in hell.”